PaloAltoNetworks/terraform-ansible-intro/docs/comparison.md

 commits, containing support for both the firewall and Panorama.

 So how do you perform commits with Terraform?
-Currently, there is no support for commits inside the Terraform ecosystem, and they have to be handled externally.
+Currently, there is no support for commits inside the Terraform ecosystem, so they have to be handled externally.
 Lack of finalizers are
 [a known shortcoming](https://github.com/hashicorp/terraform/issues/6258)
 for Terraform and, once it is addressed, support for it can be added to the provider.
-In the mean time, if we provide
+In the mean time, we provide
 [a golang script](https://www.terraform.io/docs/providers/panos/index.html#commits)
 you can use to fill the gap.